kubeflow/pipelines/samples/tutorials/mnist/README.md

 - [04 Reusable and Pre-build Components as Pipeline](04_Reusable_and_Pre-build_Components_as_Pipeline.ipynb): this
 notebook combines our built components, together with a pre-build GCP AI Platform components and a lightweight component to compose a pipeline with three steps.
-    - Train a MNIST model and export it to GCS
+    - Train an MNIST model and export it to Google Cloud Storage.
-    - Deploy the exported Tensorflow model on AI Platform prediction service
+    - Deploy the exported TensorFlow model on AI Platform Prediction service.
-    - Test the deployment by calling the end point with test data
+    - Test the deployment by calling the endpoint with test data.

 ## Setups Overview:
 ### Prerequisites
 Before you follow the instructions below to deploy your own Kubeflow cluster, you should
 - have a [GCP project setup](https://www.kubeflow.org/docs/gke/deploy/project-setup/) for your Kubeflow deployment with you having the [owner role](https://cloud.google.com/iam/docs/understanding-roles#primitive_role_definitions) for the project and with the following APIs enabled: